pagkly/Zed/Investopedia4/Quality of Earnings Definition.md

 Some companies manipulate earnings downward to reduce the taxes they owe.
 Others find ways to artificially inflate earnings to make them look better to analysts and investors.

 Companies that manipulate their earnings are said to have poor or low earnings quality.
 Companies that do not manipulate their earnings have a high quality of earnings.This is because as a company's quality of earnings improves, its need to manipulate earnings to portray a certain financial state decreases.
-However, many companies with high earnings quality will still adjust their financial information to minimize their tax burden.
+However, many companies with high earnings quality [[Will|will]] still adjust their financial information to minimize their tax burden.

 As noted above, companies with a high quality of earnings stick with the GAAP standards.
 The fundamental qualities of those standards are reliability and relevance.
 That is: